 The military is used to ignoring warning signs for things that aren't actually all that dangerous.
 After all, once you know how a military range works, you realize that only a couple thousand square yards of the range is actually dangerous, and "Overhead Artillery" just means whistling noises (unless someone really screws up).

-These 6 signs are shrugged off by troops but make civilians panic.
+These 6 military signs are shrugged off by troops but make civilians panic.

 "Overhead Artillery Fire" sign